Debt. It’s something that so many of us silently struggle with, and no one talks about.

 Budget Re-Focus.
 I go back to our family’s budget.
 It may sound strange, but I now view our budget as a blessing and protection over our home.
 I don’t see our budget as a restriction but instead as a helpful decision-maker as to how we can and cannot safely spend our money right now.
 There is room for “fun” spending, but it’s within the confines of what will keep us financially safe.
 So I ask myself, “If I really do see it as a need, does it fit into the master plan?”

 A little back story: About 2 years after our minivan incident, my husband and I made a decision to not only pay off that $100,000 debt but to never be in debt again.
-Our debt-free journey is another story for another time, but suffice it to say that being on a budget kept us on track through that journey and continues to keep us debt free today.
+Our debt-free journey is another story for another time (you can read about it here), but suffice it to say that being on a budget kept us on track through that journey and continues to keep us debt free today.

-One Last Word About the Relationship Between Comparison and Debt
+One Last Word About the Relationship Between Comparison and the Debt Cycle

 I wanted to share one final thought from Rachel Cruze’s excellent book Love Your Life, Not Theirs (which I hope you have a chance to review for yourself!):

 Well said.
-Let’s deal with these financial issues at their root by honestly examining the balance between comparison and contentment.
+Let’s deal with these financial issues at their root by honestly examining the balance between comparison and contentment so that we can get out of the debt cycle–for good.

 FTC Disclosure: This is a sponsored post written by me on behalf of Ramsey Solutions.